Hair loss in young men: this is your father’s male patterned baldness.

 - The pattern and progression of hair loss has usually not been fully revealed at this early age

 - Hair transplantation performed this early may be less than desirable later in life when the pattern and progression of hair loss has been more fully revealed

 - It may be difficult to design a surgical procedure at that young of an age that will look appropriate for the rest of the patients life–as he loses more hair

 - Once hair transplantation is begun, future hair surgeries will be required to maintain a natural appearance

-- Unfortunate results of hair transplantation performed too early may have to corrected later
+- Unfortunate results of hair transplantation performed too early may have to correct later

 - Even with parental guidance, it is difficult for a minor to make informed decisions

-Hair surgery may be ultimately be the best approach for a younger patient but in the meantime, an interim approach is best, such as minoxidil (Rogaine), finasteride (Propecia), the only hair restoration medications approved by the FDA, and/or low level laser therapy.
+Hair surgery may ultimately be the best approach for a younger patient but in the meantime, an interim approach is best, such as minoxidil (Rogaine), finasteride (Propecia), the only hair restoration medications approved by the FDA, and/or low-level laser therapy.